httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Specifying Structured Headers {#specify}

-HTTP headers that use Structured Headers need to be defined to do so explicitly; recipients and generators need to know that the requirements of this document are in effect.
+A HTTP header that uses Structured Headers need to be defined to do so explicitly; recipients and generators need to know that the requirements of this document are in effect.
 The simplest way to do that is by referencing this document in its definition.

 The field's definition will also need to specify the field-value's allowed syntax, in terms of the types described in {{types}}, along with their associated semantics.

-Field definitions MUST NOT relax or otherwise modify the requirements of this specification; doing so would preclude handling by generic software.
+A header field definition cannot relax or otherwise modify the requirements of this specification; doing so would preclude handling by generic software.

-However, field definitions are encouraged to clearly state additional constraints upon the syntax, as well as the consequences when those constraints are violated.
-Such additional constraints could include additional structure (e.g., a list of strings, URLs {{?RFC3986}}, etc.) that cannot be expressed using the primitives defined here.
+However, header field authors are encouraged to clearly state additional constraints upon the syntax, as well as the consequences when those constraints are violated.
+Such additional constraints could include additional structure (e.g., a list of URLs {{?RFC3986}} inside a string) that cannot be expressed using the primitives defined here.

 For example: